This post contains affiliate links. Please read my disclosures.

 - Once the milk and cream have boiled, turn off the heat and very carefully pour into the egg yolks and sugar in a very thin stream whisking it in all the while.

 - Pour it all into a bain marie set over a pan of simmering water.
 Bring the cornflake custard up to 70°C, whisking all the while to avoid lumps and curdling.

 - Remove the bain marie from the heat and plunge the bowl into a sink full of iced water to immediately drop the temperature.
 Stir the custard until the temperature begins to cool.
 Remove from the ice bath, cover the surface of the custard with clingfilm to ward off any skin forming then leave to chill in the fridge overnight.

-- Once the custard is thoroughly chilled then churn in an ice cream machine until it forms a dropping consistency.
+- Once the custard is thoroughly chilled then churn in an ice cream machine until it forms a thick dropping consistency.

 - Pour the soft set ice cream into a 9 inch loaf tin, cover tightly with cling film and place in the freezer to set overnight.

 - To make the crunchy honey nuts first spread the peanuts on a baking tray and roast in the oven for 10 minutes at 180°C.